 NOTE: You're probably asking yourself: "Isn't the EDGE data network that the iPhone uses SLOW?"
 Well, yes it is.
 But if you're at all like me, sometimes a slow full-screen browsing session is better than slow browsing on the small screen.
 I've only tested this method on my MacBook Pro, but since SSH is platform independent, this should be a workable solution on Windows, Mac, or Linux.
 What You'll NeedFor this guide, you'll need:

 On a Windows PC you'll need to set up Internet Connection Sharing.
 You can find instructions for doing so here.
 Good luck!
 Once you create your network, your computer won't be able to connect wirelessly to any Wi-Fi hotspot, just other devices.
-Connect Your iPhone to Your Computer![]()
+Connect Your iPhone to Your Computer To get your computer and iPhone talking, you'll need to connect your iPhone to the ad-hoc network we created above.
+To do so, go to the Settings application, tap Wi-Fi, and select your ad-hoc network from the list of available networks.

 Connect Your Computer to Your iPhone's InternetNow it's time to make use of the SSH server we installed on our iPhone.
 From this point on, we're basically following our previous guide to encrypting your web browsing with an SSH SOCKS proxy.
 Open up your command line application of choice and enter the following: ...where YourIPAddress is replaced with whatever you wrote down above.